morphocut/morphocut/docs/core.rst

             self.ham = ham
             self.spam = spam

+        # This is automatically called by Node.transform_stream,
+        # reading ham and spam from the stream
+        # and introducing the result back into the stream.
         def transform(self, ham, spam):
             # ham and spam are raw values here
             return ham + spam, ham - spam